ayansh3006/ayansh3006/README.md

 # Hi there, I'm Ayansh Singh! 👋

-I am a **Data Science & AI student** at [IIIT Ranchi](https://iiitranchi.ac.in/) (Class of 2027), dedicated to turning complex data into actionable business intelligence.Aspiring **Data Analyst** passionate about transforming raw data into meaningful insights.
+I am a **Data Science & AI student** at [IIIT Ranchi](https://iiitranchi.ac.in/) (Class of 2027), dedicated to turning complex data into actionable business intelligence.
+Aspiring **Data Analyst** passionate about transforming raw data into meaningful insights.
 I specialize in building interactive dashboards and leveraging SQL for deep-dive data analysis.

 ---